bklofas/rtl-aprs-igate/README.md

     * Ctrl-C to kill.
     * If something is broken, you can start the container (without running the rtl_fm command) by appending `bash` on the end of the docker run command

-1. For a more permanent setup, run the container in the background: `docker run -d --name rtl-aprs-igate --restart=unless-stopped --log-driver=local --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`
+1. For a more permanent setup, run the container in the background: `docker run -d --name rtl-aprs-igate --restart=unless-stopped --log-driver=local --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`

     * -d: Start this container in daemon/background mode.
     * --name: Name this anything you want.